 “Everybody’s talking about the same thing: do we need this much growth, and are the returns worth the risk?” said David Christensen, chief executive officer of ASA Ltd. in San Mateo, California, which manages $600 million, including Barrick shares.

-Newmont (NEM) will only advance and build projects in its pipeline “that deliver competitive returns,” Omar Jabara, a spokesman for the Greenwood Village, Colorado-based company, said today in an e-mailed statement.
+Newmont (NEM:US) will only advance and build projects in its pipeline “that deliver competitive returns,” Omar Jabara, a spokesman for the Greenwood Village, Colorado-based company, said today in an e-mailed statement.

 Barrick CEO Aaron Regent said yesterday that Pascua-Lama and the Pueblo Viejo mine in the Dominican Republic that’s starting up this year will cut overall operating costs and boost profit.
 The projects will add $2.5 billion in annual earnings before interest, taxes, depreciation and amortization in their first five years, he said in a presentation at Barrick’s annual shareholders meeting in Toronto.

 Pascua-Lama is located in the Andes mountains at an elevation of 3,800 to 5,200 meters (12,468 to 17,061 feet).
 Barrick raised the estimated cost by $1.4 billion to a range of $4.7 billion to $5 billion in July.
 It said at the time that buildings at the site would require more steel and concrete to handle the weight of snow and withstand high winds.